 @ic mynpc and be able to play the game “as” that NPC.
 This is in

-fact just what happens when a Player takes control of their normal
+fact just what happens when an Account takes control of their normal

 Character as well.

 This ends the tutorial.
 It looks like a lot of text but the amount of code you have to write is actually relatively short.
 At this point you should have a basic skeleton of a game and a feel for what is involved in coding your game.

 From here on you could build a few more ChargenRooms and link that to a

 bigger grid.
 The